janeteneto/Encryption/Terraform SOPS.md

 sops --encrypt --kms arn:aws:kms:us-east-1:358271186147:key/0f7045e8-719b-4aa7-a4e4-fdee49e21321 -i .terraform/terraform.tfstate
 aws s3 cp .terraform/terraform.tfstate s3://janetetest/terraform.tfstate
 ````
-- The first command uses our KMS key to encrypt the file
+- The first command uses our KMS key to encrypt the tfstate file
-- The second command copies the encrypted file's content into the terraform.tfstate, located in our S3 bucket. **This way, whenever we run this script, the original content of the tfstate will be encrypted and be placed in a file called `encrypted.tfstate`, then with the copy command, it uploads the encrypted content and replaces the original tfstate file's content in the S3 bucket**
+- The second command copies the encrypted file's content into the terraform.tfstate, located in our S3 bucket. **This way, whenever we run this script, the original content of the tfstate will be encrypted, then with the copy command, it uploads the encrypted content and replaces the original tfstate file's content in the S3 bucket**

 ## Setting and initialising Terraform backend